How to Stretch Your WINZ or Benefit Payment Through the NZ Grocery Week

 Step 4: Shop Smart-Not Hard

-Stick to store brands-Pam's or Signature Range save 30-50%.
+Stick to store brands-Pam's or Signature Range save 30-50% at supermarkets.

 Ignore end caps and checkout aisles-they're designed to trigger impulse buys.